barkode/bake-with-joy/README.md

 - #### [Figma](https://www.figma.com/community)

-Figma is used to find inspiration.
+Figma was used to find inspiration.

 ## Testing